Best NoSQL Databases Shortlist

 - No on-premises option

 MongoDB is an open-source, document-based database.
-It can store structured data in the popular JavaScript Object Notation (JSON) format or in a proprietary format called Binary JSON (BSON).
-BSON can store more data types than JSON, and it can encode the type and length of a piece of information, making it easier for a machine to parse (convert formatted text into a specific data structure).
+It can store structured data in the popular JavaScript Object Notation (JSON) format or in a proprietary Binary JSON (BSON) format.
+BSON can store more data types than JSON and encode the type and length of a piece of information, making it easier for a machine to parse (convert formatted text into a specific data structure).

-Why I Picked MongoDB: I chose MongoDB because it excels at what document databases do best: providing flexible data models that can evolve as your application needs grow.
-Since MongoDB scales horizontally, you can quickly add new servers to accommodate larger amounts of data clusters, and it works well for applications that require high performance.
+Why I Picked MongoDB: I chose MongoDB because it excels at what document databases do best: providing flexible data models that can evolve as your application needs to grow.
+Since MongoDB scales horizontally, you can quickly add new servers to accommodate more significant amounts of data clusters, and it works well for applications that require high performance.

 MongoDB Standout Features and Integrations: